-How does a VOC PID sensor measure?
+How does a PID sensor measure?

-VOC PID sensors (Volatile Organic Compounds - Photoionization Detector) are based on the principle of photoionization.
+PID sensors (Volatile Organic Compounds - Photoionization Detector) are based on the principle of photoionization.
 The sensor module consists of an ionizing lamp and a detector.
 The ionizing lamp generates high-energy UV radiation that ionizes gas molecules with a certain energy by extracting electrons from them.
 The excitation energy can be configured by selecting the ionizing lamp in the PID sensor.

 The detector in the sensor measures the number of ions thus generated by electrodes hit by the ionized molecules.
 The electrical current thus generated can be measured and is proportional to the concentration of VOCs in the air.
 The air-Q converts this current into a measured value.